Tag: commune

 This last parry finally brought a moment of quiet to the Mercantile as the parrot bobbed up and down on Floyd’s shoulder in silent agreement.

 “Where are you running off to, Mom?”
 Joaninha asked as she punched the No Sale key on the ancient cash register.
 “It looks like we have enough change in the till to take care of the afternoon rush.”
-She raised one eyebrow toward the store’s one customer that her Mom was finally done berating.
+She raised one eyebrow toward the store’s one customer now that her Mom was finally done berating him.

 “I need to go drive your father to the clinic,” the woman explained, speaking back over her overtly parrotless shoulder as the bronze bells tinkled again.
 “He was in the wood shop and chopped off a finger or something, I don’t know.
 You know your father.”